-Cours Course Outcomes At the Level CO1: Explain the principle involved in reliability and maintainability Understand CO2: Improve reliability of system by applying redundancy techniques Understand CO3: Evaluate system reliability from reliability of sub systems.
-Analyse CO4: Implement maintenance policies for the successful management of maintenance activities.
-Apply CO5: Conduct hazard and safety analysis for material handling equipments in line with industrial standards.
+Course Outcomes Cognitive At the end of this course, students will be able to: Level CO1:Explain the principle involved in reliability and maintainability Understand CO2:Improve reliability of system by applying redundancy techniques Understand CO3:Evaluate system reliability from reliability of sub systems.
+Analyse CO4:Implement maintenance policies for the successful management of maintenance activities.
+Apply CO5:Conduct hazard and safety analysis for material handling equipments in line with industrial standards.
 Apply

-- T1.Srivastava S.K., "Industrial Maintenance Management", S. Chand and Co., 1981 - T2.Bhattacharya S.N., "Installation, Servicing and Maintenance", S. Chand and Co., 1995
+- T1.
+Srivastava S.K., "Industrial Maintenance Management", S. Chand and Co., 1981 - T2.
+Bhattacharya S.N., "Installation, Servicing and Maintenance", S. Chand and Co., 1995